 House Bill 99 was proposed by Delegate John Hurson during the 1998 legislative session.
 The General Assembly approved and required the Maryland Department of Health (MDH) to apply to the Centers for Medicare and Medicaid Services (CMS) for a Home and Community-Based Services Waiver under Section 1915(c) of the Social Security Act, to serve children with autism.
 In August 1998, MDH applied for this Waiver to allow children with autism, determined to be eligible for institutional services in an Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF-IID), to receive AW services in their home and community.
 On September 1, 2000, MDH received confirmation from CMS that Maryland’s AW was approved and children began receiving services in 2001.

-The Autism Waiver is a partnership between the Maryland State Department of Education (MSDE) and the MDH.
-MSDE, through the local school, is responsible for the day-to-day implementation of the Autism Waiver.
-The MDH is charged with the administration of Maryland’s Medicaid program and oversight of the Autism Waiver.
-The number of participants served annually is determined by the CMS, the Governor, and the Maryland State Legislature.
+The AW is a partnership between the Maryland State Department of Education (MSDE) and the MDH.
+MSDE, through the local school system (LSS), is responsible for the day-to-day implementation of the AW.
+The MDH is charged with the administration of Maryland’s Medicaid program and oversight of the AW.

-Families should contact the Autism Waiver Registry at 866-417-3480 to be eligible to apply to the Autism Waiver when a vacancy occurs.
-The Registry is a list of individuals interested in Autism Waiver services.
+The AW Registry is a list of individuals interested in AW services.
+Families must contact the AW Registry at 866-417-3480 to be eligible to apply to the AW when a vacancy occurs.

 Children and youth must meet the following criteria: